mithril-security/blindai-preview/README.md

 -p 9224:9224 \
 mithrilsecuritysas/blindai-preview-server:latest
 ```
 For instructions on how to set up your Azure DCsv3 VM, alternative deployment methods or more information, visit [our cloud-deployment page](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/cloud-deployment.md)

-### Case three: On-premise deployment
+**Case three: On-premise deployment**

 Pros:
-- Secure.
+✅ Secure.
 Hardware security guarantees protect your data and model from any third-party access.
-- Can be less costly than paying for access to VM.
+✅ Can be less costly than paying for access to VM.

 Cons:
-- You must have an Intel SGX-ready device with `SGX+FLC` support.
+⚠️ You must have an Intel SGX-ready device with `SGX+FLC` support.
-- BlindAI was created to run with SGX2, which has a better performance and much more memory available than SGX1.
+⚠️ BlindAI was created to run with SGX2, which has a better performance and much more memory available than SGX1.
 The physical protected memory for SGX1 is limited to 128mb.
 You could still deploy the server with SGX1 and benefit from the isolation offered by SGX enclaves, but since SGX1 is missing some of the features we rely on, the client would still need to `connect` to the server in `simulation` mode.
-- You need to install all the pre-requisites.
+⚠️ You need to install all the pre-requisites.

 >You can check that you have an Intel SGX-ready device with `SGX+FLC` support and SGX2 by following [our eligibility check section](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/deploy-on-premise.md) on our on-premise deployment page.

 If you fall into this case, you can check out our instructions for installing BlindAI for development on-premises [here](https://github.com/mithril-security/blindai-preview/blob/ophelie-README-rewrite/docs/docs/deploy-on-premise.md)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->